Human-Computer Interaction (H) COMPSCI4023

 1. Identify the key concepts and exemplars in the design of novel visualisation systems, collaborative systems, and multimodal systems, and in ethical system design;

 2. Identify the main issues and key concepts in evaluating such systems, in terms of immediate functionality and utility as well as in terms of wider social, legal and ethical criteria;

-3. Have experience designing with such systems, by designing, developing and evaluating a significant piece of interactive software embodying key aspects of the course.
+3. Have experience designing such systems, by designing, developing and evaluating a significant piece of interactive software embodying key aspects of the course.